cjjmccray/home_machines/172ar_severus.md

 greeter-session=unity-greeter
 allow-guest=true
 ```
-and that restores the guest login.
+I also added the same section to `/etc/lightdm/users.conf` though am not sure if that was absolutely necessary.
+One or both of these has restored the guest login.

 ### Sat 04-Feb-2017